 Frank’s Box is a device optimized by Frank Sumption, sometimes described (but not by Mr. Sumption) as “the telephone to the dead.”

-Frank Sumption wasn’t the first to work with this concept, but results from his research have been among the most impressive so far.
+Frank Sumption wasn’t the first to work with this concept, but his results are among the most impressive so far.

-Others have tried variations of the concept — a radio receiver that scans a wide range of stations, “grabbing” snippets of sounds and words, to form messages — with some success.
+Others have tried variations of this concept — a radio receiver that scans a wide range of stations, “grabbing” snippets of sounds and words, to form messages — with some success.

-(The popular “Shack Hack” was one attempt, but it lacked the clarity or durability of its higher-quality counterparts.)
+(The popular “Shack Hack” was one attempt, but – as some designed it – it lacked the clarity or durability of its higher-quality counterparts.)